 After about 10 years practicing CST I began to realise that many people coming through the door with physical pain and other very physical problems actually had a problem with embodiment - or more accurately, trauma, dissociation and dis-embodiment.
 At the time there happened to be a conference on Dissociation in my home city of Norwich, run by the ESTD, and from there I took part in a foundation training in trauma treatment with the SensoriMotor Psychotherapy Institute (SPI).
 I am currently integrating Formative Embodiment as part of a general project to expand my practice to a broad range of "Somatic" (body-based) Wellness-informed and Trauma-informed approaches to treatment.

 My first experience of the effect of dissociation on the body was at the very start of my CST career, when a young man came in for treatment with a broken leg that had been in plaster for 6 months, was not healing, and was very painful.
 I somehow understood early on in the session that he was terrified of his leg - partly because it was his first hint of mortality, and partly just because of the continuous pain.
 So he had dissociated from the leg.
-I spent most of the hours treatment getting him into a more compassionate relationship with the leg, and also helping him to be aware of the leg (instead of just being aware of the pain).
+I spent most of the hours treatment getting him into a more compassionate relationship with the leg, and also helping him to be aware of the leg (instead of just being frightened of the pain).
 And what happened?
-Next week he came back and the leg had started to heal.
-This was a huge lesson for me.
-And since then I have had many other experiences of (sometimes quite spectacular) healing taking place once people become more fully embodied.
+Next week he came back the leg was hardly painful at all and had started to heal.
+Since then I have had many other (sometimes quite spectacular) experiences of physical healing taking place once people become more fully embodied.